TrustLevel/Grant_Review_Tool/backend/Fund14_analysis/REX_System_TL_DR.md

 ```

 **Expertise (E_total) = weighted combination:**
-- 20% Self-assessment (onboarding expertise)
-- 50% Expertise validation
-- 20% Confidence (pre-review self-confidence)
-- 10% Theme match (interests ∩ proposal tags)
+- **Domain Match**: Does the reviewer's background align with the proposal's technical focus?
+- **Confidence Level**: How confident is the reviewer in their assessment of this specific proposal?
+- **Administrative Validation**: What do expert administrators think of this reviewer's capabilities?
 (That part will be replaced/complemented with a more robust "endorsement" approach)

 ### Phase 3: Proposal Aggregation
 **Dual-channel Bayesian system:**